 Plant foods are rich in magnesium and vitamin K, both of which are important for bone health.
 A vegetarian or plant-based diet can provide excellent amounts of the B vitamins and folate.
 Significant relief for constipation, which may be a serious problem in MS, can be achieved by the high fiber content of the vegetarian diet.
 Those who consume more fruits and vegetables are also less prone to chronic infections.
 In addition, the rich supply of vitamins, minerals and trace elements obtained from fruits and vegetables are essential for optimal function of the immune system.

-- Q How do I cope with postpartum fatigue if have multiple sclerosis (MS)?
+- Q What can I expect when caring for someone with multiple sclerosis (MS)?

-- Q What are the benefits of self-management for multiple sclerosis (MS)?
+- Q What is a healthy diet for people with multiple sclerosis (MS)?

 - Q How can I create a support system to help me with my multiple sclerosis?